sdhutchins/ggpubr-tutorial/README.md

 The goal of ggpubr-tutorial is to introduce [ggpubr](https://rpkgs.datanovia.com/ggpubr/) to graduate students who want to learn how to make publication ready figures.

 In this tutorial, I create a ma plot and a box plot using `ggpubr`.
 The tutorial can be viewed at https://www.shauritahutchins.com/ggpubr-tutorial/.

+Also, the powerpoint slides are available on [Canva](https://www.canva.com/design/DAFTYzLnxME/CvlEpd0wZOqoYSTnXKeOkw/view?utm_content=DAFTYzLnxME&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).

 ## Getting Started

 ### Installing R, RStudio, and the R packages